William Hurt, star of 'Broadcast News,' 'Body Heat,' dies

 “Acting is a very intimate and private thing,” Hurt told The New York Times in 1983.
 “The art of acting requires as much solitude as the art of writing.
 Yeah, you bump up against other people, but you have to learn a craft, technique.
 It’s work.
 There’s this odd thing that my acting is assumed to be this clamor for attention to my person, as if I needed so much love or so much attention that I would give up my right to be a private person.”

+In her 2009 memoir, Matlin detailed physical abuse and drug abuse during their relationship.
+Hurt at the time issued an apology saying: “My own recollection is that we both apologized and both did a great deal to heal our lives.”

-Albert Brooks, his director and co-star in “Broadcast News,” was among those responding to Hurt’s passing.
+Albert Brooks, his “Broadcast News” co-star, was among those responding to Hurt’s passing.
 “So sad to hear this news,” wrote Brooks.
 “Working with him on ‘Broadcast News’ was amazing.
 He will be greatly missed.”